kaskkaur/TTU/_posts/2014-09-23-services-3-en.markdown

 lang: en
 description: |
 ---
-We take great care to keep our students and ourselves in constant development by keeping up to date with modern basketball practices.
+We take great care to keep our coaches in constant development by keeping up to date with modern basketball practices and applying them in practice.